AppleHair/HankPsychPort/README.md

 I was mostly inspired by the way the shaggy mod was ported to psych engine at the time and I wanted to give accelerant a similar treatment, but I didn't have much experience with making FNF mods at the time, which explains why this port took so long to make.
 I learned SO MUCH about programming this year that it's literally INSANE.
-Programming was always a thing I liked to do, but now after I learned more about it, it has a lot more meaning to me, and I can't wait to learn even more!
+Programming was always a thing I liked to do, but now after I learned more about it, I have a completely different perspective on it that just makes me want to learn even more!

 ## A Special Thanks To The Psych Engine Devs

-As a person who saw the engine evolving Throughout this year, I have a lot of respect for the people who work on psych engine and I know for certain that this port wouldn't have been the same without all of the features that have been added and without the Lua API that was released just the day after I thought about making this port.
+As a person who worked on a serious project (this one) with psych engine and saw it evolve Throughout this year, I have a lot of respect for the people who work on psych engine and I know for certain that this port wouldn't have been the same without all of the features that have been added and without the Lua API that was released just the day after I had the idea to make this port.
 I want to thank all of the psych engine devs, contributors, and ESPECIALLY Shadow Mario, for making psych engine what it is today!

 ## Tips For Porters

-One of my objectives in making a well-coded and accurate psych engine port is to encourage other porters to make better psych engine ports.
+One of my objectives in making a well-coded and accurate psych engine port is to help other porters to make better psych engine ports.
 I made many comments in my code that will probably help others understand what the code does and its algorithm.
 In addition, I also put comments that give tips and suggestions for how to do certain things in the right way, and I also want to give some general tips right now.